NBizzell/Visual-Pi-ser/README.md

 ##Step 5: Use the Visual-Pi-ser

-With the simpele set up above the RPi can be connectyed directly to the projector and used as a visualiser.
+With the simple set up above the RPi can be connected directly to the projector and used as a visualiser.

   ![set up](/images/setup.jpg)